-A. International Sunspot Number
+141 A. International Sunspot Number

 The first example is the variation of the International Sunspot Number (S) with time.
 The sunspot number is a weighted count of dark regions on the Sun that is often used as a long-term index of solar activity.
 It has been measured or derived for roughly 400 years.
 It is the source of much of our knowledge of the evolution of solar activity.
-We use Version 2 of the International Sunspot Number^{7,8} between 1749 Jan 01 and 2018 Dec 31 from the Solar Influences Data analysis Center (SIDC) website, both the monthly and annual averages.
+We use Version 2 of the International Sunspot Number between 01 Jan 1750 and 31 Dec 2018 from the Solar Influences Data analysis Center (SIDC) website, both the monthly and annually averaged values.
 The time dependence of S is shown in Figure 1.